Legal Advice and Agreements

 • Manage risk to the University.

 The Contract Procedures contain certain mandatory steps for staff arranging University contracts and should be read in conjunction with the University's Contract Management Framework.
-The Procedures apply in addition to any other procedural or approval processes that may be relevant to a particular arrangement (e.g. Outside Work Policy and/or Commercial Activities Procedures).
+The Contract Procedures apply in addition to any other procedural or approval processes that may be relevant to a particular arrangement (e.g. Outside Work Policy and/or Commercial Activities Procedures).

 The Legal Office categorises the agreements/contracts that the University enters into two main types: